favonia/cloudflare-ddns/README.markdown

 The value of `CF_API_TOKEN` should be an API **token** (_not_ an API key), which can be obtained from the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens).
 (The less secure API key authentication is deliberately _not_ supported.)

 - To update only DNS records, use the **Edit zone DNS** template to create a token.
-- To update only WAF lists, choose **Create Custom Token** and then add the **Accounts - Account Filter Lists - Write** permission to create a token.
+- To update only WAF lists, choose **Create Custom Token** and then add the **Account - Account Filter Lists - Edit** permission to create a token.
-- To update DNS records _and_ WAF lists, use the **Edit zone DNS** template and then add the **Accounts - Account Filter Lists - Write** permission when creating the token.
+- To update DNS records _and_ WAF lists, use the **Edit zone DNS** template and then add the **Account - Account Filter Lists - Edit** permission when creating the token.

 You can also adjust the permissions of existing tokens at any time!